Kernix13/beginner-git-commands/README.md

 git push -u origin main
 ```

-I know the first code block works, but I remember following the GitHub commands exactly and it worked as well - your choice.
+I know the first code block works, but I remember following the GitHub commands exactly and it worked as well - it's your choice.

 ### Commands after you do the above commands